 Any type of criminal homicide charge is a severe accusation.
 The consequences of a guilty plea or a conviction as charged will follow the defendant for life.
 It makes no sense to try to represent oneself or to resort to an unproven attorney to defend against such serious allegations.
 A skilled and experienced Texas criminal defense attorney will turn over every stone in investigating the facts and picking apart the prosecutor’s allegations.

-The talented legal minds at Cofer & Connelly, PLLC will vigorously defend their clients who face any type of homicide charge.
-Contact us online today or call us at (512) 991-0576 to schedule an appointment.
+The Austin murder defense lawyers at Cofer & Connelly, PLLC will vigorously defend their clients who face any type of homicide charge.
+Contact us online today or call us at (512) 991-0576.

 "I am eternally grateful for all of the efforts they put in to go above and beyond for everyone they help."Former Client